 Eyes, nose, fingers and toes: By week 25, they’re all formed!

-The bigger your uterus grows, the more it presses up, crowding out your lungs.
+The bigger your uterus grows, the more it crowds your lungs.
 That means they can’t expand quite as far as they used to, so even deep breaths feel shallow.
-Free up a little more space in your chest by raising your arms above your head and stretching.
+You can free up a little more space in your chest by raising your arms above your head and stretching.

 The phrase 'working mother' is redundant. — Jane Sellman

 Have questions about a Happiest Baby product?
 Our consultants would be happy to help!
 Connect with us at email@example.com.

 Disclaimer: The information on our site is NOT medical advice for any specific person or condition.
 It is only meant as general information.
 If you have any medical questions and concerns about your child or yourself, please contact your health provider.